djoepramono/devbox/window-manager/bspwm/README.md

 # Requirements

-This WM is configured to work with
+I configured this WM to work with
 - lemonbar
 - compton